We are experts in landlord and tenant matters

 The general stages of possession are as follows:

 - Court hearing (not always needed);

 - Possession order;

 - Bailiffs to enforce if tenant breaches Possession order.

 It is better to instruct ourselves as experts as mistakes in procedure can be costly and waste time.

 We offer fixed fees for assisting you at each and every stage and can advise you on the best procedural options in your circumstances by a comprehensive tenancy documentation assessment at the outset for a small fee of £300 plus VAT.

-If you wish to discuss possession procedure and our fees further, please contact our specialist Hayley Walker on 01924 443900 or by email at [email protected]
+If you wish to discuss possession procedure and our fees further, please contact our specialists on 01274 214015.

 We are able to offer a broad range of services and have flexible ways of funding including fixed fees and pay as you go and in some claims we can offer no win no fee funding.

 We act for tenants in respect of defending possession, tenancy deposit claims, landlord harassment, landlord tenancy breaches and more